After you’ve been approved as a NDIS Participant, the National Disability Insurance Agency (NDIA) will write to you letting you know.

 You can elect to be Self-Managed, Agency Managed or Plan Managed and each option has impacts on what supports you can get and what you need to do to manage the paperwork and finances.

 You need to indicate which option you prefer at your planning meeting.
 Here is a description of the 3 options:

 For each service you receive, you pay for services directly and then apply to the NDIS to be reimbursed.
 Or you can apply to the NDIS for the amount you need, wait for the funding and then pay for your service or support.
 The NDIA recommends you set up a separate bank account.
 You need to keep records of your services and payments.
 Under Self-Management, you can negotiate your own price directly with the provider.
 Plus, you can use both unregistered and registered NDIS providers.

 In short, you have more flexibility and choice, but you do need to be organised and able to handle the paperwork.

 NDIA or Agency Managed

 Service providers will need to send their invoices directly to the NDIA and the NDIA pays them.
 However, under this option, you can only use providers that are registered with the NDIA.
 And they must be paid the NDIA rates.
 There is a lot less flexibility with the NDIA managed option.

 MyIntegra is a Plan Manager.
-Under this option, an independent organisation such as MyIntegra does the paperwork and organises payments from your NDIS plan for the services you receive.
+Under this option, an organisation such as MyIntegra does the paperwork and organises payments from your NDIS plan for the services you receive.
 The Plan Manager sends you monthly statements so you can see how you’re going with your NDIS budget.

 You don’t pay for the Plan Management service and it does not impact the funding for any other supports in your NDIS plan.